besharpsrl/blog-serverless-backend-nodejs/README.md

 This is a base project for an Express Serverless backend application, using AWS as Cloud Provider.

 By running this project you will have a CRUD application by Express as NodeJs web application framework.

-The whole project is written using TypeScript to obtain all the advantages with respect to write it with old vanilla JavaScript.
+It is written in TypeScript to obtain all the advantages with respect to vanilla JavaScript.

 In this project we will use ```tsoa``` to register our Express routes and to obtain validation without using boilerplate code.